Many people wonder whether bleached or unbleached coffee filters are better.

 Bleached coffee filters are easier to use since they won't add a papery taste to your coffee if you don't rinse them.

-Although, that’s their only real benefit.
-Some people also prefer white filters because they look cleaner, but they don’t come with many other benefits.
+Although that's their only real benefit.
+Some people also prefer white filters because they appear cleaner, but they don't offer many other benefits.

 How do manufacturers bleach coffee filters?

 Many problems appear when we start bleaching coffee filters.
-While alternate bleaching methods are popping up, not all manufacturers use them yet.
+While alternative bleaching methods are emerging, not all manufacturers have adopted them yet.

-You’ll find that cheaper white filters go through the chlorine process since it helps the producers keep the end costs down.
+You'll find that cheaper white filters undergo the chlorine process, as it helps producers keep the end costs down.

 Hario V60 paper coffee filter.

-The process involves the reaction of sulfur dioxide and sodium chlorate.
-These chemicals bind with the pulp and fibers in the paper, removing lignin, which causes the natural paper to have color.
+These chemicals bind with the pulp and fibers in the paper, removing lignin, which is responsible for the paper's natural color.

 Reasons behind coffee filter bleaching

-When we see a brown coffee filter, we tend to think they’re unclean, even though that’s not the case.
+When we see a brown coffee filter, we tend to think it's unclean, even though that's not the case.

 While the white filters look more sanitary, they're still just as clean as the brown filters.